AnushkaT-03/AnushkaT-03/README.md

 ## 🎯 What I'm Up To

 Right now, I'm navigating through the exciting (and sometimes overwhelming) world of code.
-I'm a **2nd year Computer Engineering student** who believes in learning by doing—even if that means breaking things first.
+I'm a **2nd year Computer Engineering student** who believes in learning by doing...even if that means breaking things first.

 **Current Focus:**
 - Wrapping my head around Java OOP concepts